mdonatas/ILSpy.CopyFullyQualifiedTypeName.Plugin/readme.md

 # CopyFullyQualifiedTypeName plugin for ILSpy

 This plugin adds two context menu entries for type definitions in type explorer tree.
-Just right click on a class or interface definition and you will get an option to copy fully qualified type name.
+Just right click on a class or interface definition and you will get an option to copy fully qualified type name to clipboard.

 ## Install notes